MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-recur-bill-parameters.md

 9. Set the **Renew automatically** option to **Yes** to automatically renew the recurring billing schedule for the next billing period when the invoice is created.
 Set it to **No** to manually renew the billing schedule.
 In the **Lines to add per renewal** field, specify how many lines to add for each renewal.
 10. Set the **Escalation** option to **Yes** to apply *escalations* (price increases) to the billing schedules associated with this billing schedule group.

-# Item group setup
-Recurring contract billing > Setup > Item group setup
+## Item group setup

-Use this page to define item groups for support and renewal proration, alignment dates for renewal items and the Top billing functionality.
+Use the **Item group setup** page to define item groups for support and renewal proration, alignment dates for renewal items and the Top billing functionality. **Recurring contract billing > Setup > Item group setup**.

-**Prorate support and renewal** Select whether to prorate the support or renewal amount based on the dates.
-Mark the checkbox to prorate the support or renewal amount for items in the item group.
-When the checkbox is not marked the support or renewal amount for items in the item group is not prorated
+ - **Prorate support and renewal** - Select whether to prorate the support or renewal amount based on the dates.
+Select the checkbox to prorate the support or renewal amount for items in the item group.
+When the checkbox isn't selected, the support or renewal amount for items in the item group isn't prorated.

-**Adjust renewal dates** Select whether the alignment date for a renewal item is to be determined by the item group.
-Mark the checkbox to update the renewal start and end dates based on the specified alignment date.
+ - **Adjust renewal dates** - Select whether the alignment date for a renewal item is to be determined by the item group.
+Select the checkbox to update the renewal start and end dates based on the specified alignment date.

-**Number of top lines** Specify the top most expensive items to charge on an invoice for the specific item group for the Top billing functionality.
+ - **Number of top lines** - Specify the top most expensive items to charge on an invoice for the specific item group for the Top billing functionality.
 This number must be zero (0) or a positive value.
-A zero-value indicates that the top billing feature is not used.
-If used this number typically ranges from zero to 6 items.
+A zero-value indicates that the top billing feature isn't used.
+If used, this number typically ranges from zero to six items.